skyler-guha/rest-solace/README.rst

     #Creating a custom message VPN
     #(automatically applies required VPN configuration for rest based communication).
     manager.create_message_vpn(msgVpnName= NEW_VPN_NAME,
-                               serviceRestIncomingPlainTextListenPort= NEW_VPN_PORT,
-                               serviceRestMode= "messaging" #auto configuration will be influenced by this parameter.
+                               serviceRestIncomingPlainTextListenPort= VPN_PORT, #Assign it an unused port serviceRestMode= "messaging" #auto configuration will be influenced by this parameter )
-                               )

     #Setting up your Message VPN for rest based communication
-    #(For VPN that is in messaging mode)
     manager.auto_rest_messaging_setup_utility(msgVpnName= NEW_VPN_NAME, #Existing message VPN
                                               queueName= 'my_queue', #Creates a new queue

-                                              subscriptionTopic=None,  #The topic the queue should subscribe to

-                                              restDeliveryPointName='myRDP',  #New RDP to handle incoming messages

-                                              restConsumerName='myConsumer',	#A name for your consumer
+                                              subscriptionTopic=None, #The topic the queue should subscribe to restDeliveryPointName='myRDP', #New RDP to handle incoming messages restConsumerName='myConsumer', #A name for your consumer
                                               remoteHost= CONSUMER_HOST,
                                               remotePort= CONSUMER_PORT)